fdb/slarg-website/events/2023-10-18-challenging-complicity-and-imagining-the-post-museum-fashion-museums-and-decoloniality.md

 * How should we collect texts and knowledge for the zine publication to ensure the best possible format?
 * Closing remarks

-Research seminar initiated by Pierre-Antoine Vettorello.
+Research seminar initiated by Pierre-Antoine Vettorello which is part of the two days program  Imagining Fashion in the Post-Museum, the Archive and Beyond.